enasequence/read_docs/faq/missing-values.rst

 language to be used where a value of an expected format for sample metadata reporting **can not** be provided.

 The controlled vocabulary takes into account different type of constraints.
 Submitters are **strongly** encouraged to always provide true values.
-However, if missing/null value reporting is required, and only when it is required, submitters are asked to use a term with the finest granularity for their situation.
+However, if missing/null value reporting is required, submitters are asked to use a term with the finest granularity for their situation.
 See the table below for accepted missing value reporting terms.

 .. note::
-   If your sample metadata does not provide enough context for your data to be easily interpreted, you could be requested to update your samples, so it is important to take some time to provide any metadata you have and only use missing value terms when necessary.
+   If your sample metadata does not provide enough context for your data to be easily interpreted, you may be requested to update your samples, so it is important to ensure you provide any metadata available and only use missing value terms when necessary.

 INSDC Missing Value Reporting Terms
 ===================================